python-hyper/h11/README.rst

 Maybe.
 You should be aware that it's a very young project.
 But, it's feature complete and has an exhaustive test-suite and complete docs, so the next step is for people to try using it and see how it goes :-).
-If you do then please do report back!
+If you do then please let us know -- if nothing else we'll want to talk to you before making any incompatible changes!

 *What are the features/limitations?*